shenhui-laser/SH-690/README.md

 Precise cutting and engraving, high speed and easy operation.
 Material pass-through chassis design for large materials processing.
-Reci Laser tube with extended lifetime of up to 10,000 hours Motorosed 600mm x 900mm table with automatic focus system With optional rotary attachment, it can achieve fine engraving for various non-metal cylindrical and tubular materials.
+Reci Laser tube with extended lifetime of up to 10,000 hours Motorised 600mm x 900mm table with automatic focus system With optional rotary attachment, it can achieve fine engraving for various non-metal cylindrical and tubular materials.
 Suitable for engraving and cutting a variety of non-metal materials.